 Over 2000 PhD students were surveyed to understand how students were adapting, changing and innovating during COVID-19, as well as learning how they are continuing their research from home.
 Many students were completing their PhDs on BBSRC Doctoral Training Programmes, others were completing CASE studentships.

-The response showed that doctoral students, researchers and technical staff were facing a variety of changes, including limited or no access to laboratories, a limited ability to carry our fieldwork, limited or stalled research and caring responsibilities.
+The responses showed that doctoral students, researchers and technical staff were facing a variety of changes, including limited or no access to laboratories, a limited ability to carry out fieldwork, limited or stalled research, and additional caring responsibilities.

 Uncovering the human story